josamontiel/Flukey/README.md

 ## :closed_lock_with_key: Truly Random password generator :closed_lock_with_key:

 ## Abstract:
 Using Python script you can generate completely random and secure: PINs, Passwords and multi-word Passphrases of any length you choose.
-Using the script allows you to choose them completely at random without your intervention.
+Using the script allows you to choose them completely at random without your influence.

 ## Introduction